Medical

 1. Encourage the patient to talk about her feelings.

-2. Take a history of her mood changes during menstruation and pregnancies.
+2. Take a history of her mood changes during menstruation and pregnancy.

 3. Ask her about a history of depression, pregnancies, or a family history of postpartum depression.

-4. Ask her for how long she is feeling like that.
+4. Ask her how long she has been feeling like that.

 5. In case the period is longer than two weeks after delivery, refer her to get diagnosed with postpartum depression.